 Will I be sore after the initial evaluation?

 We do a very thorough examination and take special effort not to cause you discomfort.
 Occasionally, you may experience an increase in soreness or discomfort.
 Resting and taking your pain medication or over the counter pain relievers will help.

 How long will it take to get an appointment?

 In most cases, we can schedule you for an appointment within 24 hours.

 How frequently will I have to undergo therapy?

-Depending on your condition, most patients are treated three days a week for two to four weeks.
+Depending on your condition, most patients are treated three days a week for 4 to 8 weeks.